powerofknowing/adfsec/adf-security-baseline.md

 * Use Traffic Analytics to provide insights.

 ### 1.3: Protect critical web applications
-* N/A.This is intended for Azure Apps Service or compute resources hosting web applications.
+N/A. This is intended for Azure Apps Service or compute resources hosting web applications.

 ### 1.4: Deny communications with known malicious IP addresses
 * Enable DDoS Protection Standard on the virtual networks associated with your Integration Runtime deployment for protection from distributed denial-of-service attacks.